binnyaishu/delta-demo/README.md

-# delta-demo
+# demo
-this is a demo for Git &amp; Github class.
+this is a demo

-# Teacher
-Shradha

 # Student
 Aishwarya